Global Last-Mile Delivery Vehicle Tyres Market Size, share & forecast 2026-2033

 The Global Last-Mile Delivery Vehicle Tyres Market's got two main parts .
 Tyres are supplied to new delivery vehicles (OEM), and there's a huge aftermarket for replacements - these vehicles go through tyres fast .
 With online shopping and food delivery going crazy, last-mile vehicles are tyre-hungry.They need tyres that can keep up with the pace.

-According to the Phoenix Demand Forecast Engine, the Global Last-Mile Delivery Vehicle Tyres Market size is estimated at USD 38.9 billion in 2025 and is projected to reach USD 68.4 billion by 2033, growing at a CAGR of ~7.3% during the forecast period (2026–2033).
+According to the Pheonix Demand Forecast Engine, the Global Last-Mile Delivery Vehicle Tyres Market size is estimated at USD 38.9 billion in 2025 and is projected to reach USD 68.4 billion by 2033, growing at a CAGR of ~7.3% during the forecast period (2026–2033).

 Asia-Pacific represents the largest market due to massive urban delivery volumes in China and India, while Europe is the fastest-growing region, driven by electric delivery fleets, sustainability mandates, and smart city logistics initiatives.